 Cognitive techniques can help you overcome your fears or phobias by changing your negative thought patterns:

-• Challenge negative thoughts: Identify irrational or negative thoughts and challenge their validity.
-Ask yourself if there is real evidence to support these thoughts and consider alternative perspectives.
+- Challenge negative thoughts: Identify irrational or negative thoughts and challenge their validity.
+Ask yourself if the evidence supports these thoughts and consider alternative perspectives.

 Lifestyle changes